Mediagone/symfony-powerpack/README.md

 You can also catch exceptions directly in the handler if you need to customize the return value.

-The only drawback of ParamConverters is that they only work with classes, so this package also provides a set of generic parameter classes that can be used in several situations:
 ## <a name="primitiveParameters"></a>Primitive types parameters
+The only drawback of ParamConverters is they only work with classes but not with primitive PHP types (int, string, float...) so this package also provides a set of classes that can be used to enforce type-safety for primitive types.

 | Class name | Parameter value example | Converted PHP value |
 |:---|---|---|